Foods to Eat When You Have Viral Fever

 1. Chicken soup

-Chicken soup is the comfort food for fever.
+Chicken soup is the comfort food for a fever.
 You not only get the benefit of eating chicken, but also the broth which is a mix of nutritive ingredients like celery, carrots, capsicum, and coriander.Chicken soup is a rich source of protein and iron – two essential ingredients for a healthy body.
 It also keeps you hydrated at a time when you generally don’t drink much water.

 2. Vegetarian broth